peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010\)[^1].
 It can be seen as a triple integral of the function 1/(1 + _a_ * _b_ * _c_), where _a_, _b_, and _c_ are uniform random variates between 0 and 1.
 This algorithm is given below, but using the two-coin algorithm instead of the even-parity construction[^34].
 Here, _&zeta;_(_x_) is the Riemann zeta function.

-1. Generate three uniform(0, 1) random variates.
+1. Generate three uniform random variates between 0 and 1.
 2. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
 3. [**Sample from each of the three numbers**](#Implementation_Notes) generated in step 1.
 If all three calls return 1, return 0.
 Otherwise, go to step 2.
 (This implements a triple integral involving the uniform random variates.)